m-tse/derp-ninja/readme.txt

 	destroyDFile(DFileID dFID) //finds that fildID, destroys the entry in fileIDs array, clears the INode, sets the entry in iNodes array to null

-	read(....) //gets the iNode associated with the DFID, logic to get the associated blocks is located in the iNode class.
-With those blocks, we get DBuffers from the DBufferCache, and call the read function in those DBuffers

-	write(....) //gets the iNode associated to the DFID, gets the associated blocks through the iNode(logic in iNode class).
-Grabs a DBuffer from the BufferCache using the blockID, calls the write function from that DBuffer
+	read(....) //gets the iNode associated with the DFID, and reads bytes from it.
+It will continually increment the INode blockIDArray index until all "count" bytes are read.
+When it reaches the end of the current INode's blockIDArray, it will move on to the next INode.

+	write(....) //written almost the same as read, but with a write function instead.
+And when it finishes using up an iNode, it will create a new INode to link onto it, instead of just getting the next one.

     INode.java
 	Abstraction that connects a File(represented by DFILEID) with the associated blocks that are used for that file's storage.
 The first few bytes of the INode store information, bytes 0-3 for fileID, and bytes 4-7 for fileSize.
 The rest of the bytes are used for the blocks.
+There are three constructors for this iNode, two of them, with parameters, are for "head" inodes, when the iNode represents the head iNode for a DFile.
+The empty constructor is for later in the linked list INodes, which do not have DFileIDS

 	DFileID fileID; //DFile that this iNode is associated with

     	INode next; //linked list implementation, chaining INodes one after the other to deal with large files

+	int fileSize; //filesize of this file.
+It will traverse the linked list of iNodes and recursively add their sizes to get the fileSize
 /////////////////
 Middle Layer:
 ///////////////